 It’s more or less the logic of do it yourself, the famous “do it yourself”, in which we put our hand in the mass and create image modifiers with the everyday objects that we have at our disposal.
 How to smooth edges in Photoshop?

-You can use a special tool.
+You can use a special tool, like a telescopic camera pole.
 But there are lots of things you can do and without any tool.

 Anything you can put in front of a lens or associate with some photographic equipment to modify the way the image will be produced.
 In this article you’ll see a compilation of do-it-yourself tricks to creatively modify the look of your photos.